karlhulme/sengi/workspaces/sengi-docstore-cosmosdb/readme.md

 ## Usage

-The CosmosDbDocStore implements the DocStore interface defined in sengi-interfaces.
+The `CosmosDbDocStore` implements the DocStore interface defined in sengi-interfaces.

-To instantiate a CosmosDbDocStore you have to provide the following parameters:
+To instantiate a `CosmosDbDocStore` you have to provide the following parameters:

 * **cosmosUrl** - A url that identifies your Cosmos DB instance.

 * **cosmosKey** - A master key with read and write access to your Cosmos DB instance.

-* **getDatabaseName** - A function `(docTypeName: string, docTypePluralName: string, options: DocStoreOptions)` that returns the name of the database to connect to.
+* **getDatabaseNameFunc** - A function `(docTypeName: string, docTypePluralName: string, options: DocStoreOptions) => string` that returns the name of the database to connect to.

-* **getContainerName** - A function `(databaseName: string, docTypeName: string, docTypePluralName: string, options: DocStoreOptions)` that returns the name of the container to edit.
+* **getContainerNameFunc** - A function `(databaseName: string, docTypeName: string, docTypePluralName: string, options: DocStoreOptions) => string` that returns the name of the container to edit.

-* **getPartitionKey** - A function `(databaseName: string, containerName: string, docTypeName: string, docTypePluralName: string, id: string, options: DocStoreOptions)` that returns the value of a document's partition key.
+* **getPartitionKeyFunc** - A function `(databaseName: string, containerName: string, docTypeName: string, docTypePluralName: string, id: string, options: DocStoreOptions) => string|null` that returns the value of a document's partition key.
 Typically this will return the id or something from the options object that has been populated by the Sengi interface.
 For example, the Sengi-Express library will place the additional path components (for example the tenant ID) into the options for use here.
 If the partition key is not known, just return null and the library will look it up.

 ```javascript